Skip to content

 You should see your actuator's ID and connection information.

-3. Run the following script.
+3. Copy and paste the following command into your terminal.
 The actuator should rotate at a constant speed for 5 seconds:

 from time import sleep